-16. Date of entry of written judgment or order appealed from April 6, 2022

-If no written judgment or order was filed in the district court, explain the basis for seeking appellate review: Not applicable

-17. Date written notice of entry of judgment or order was served April 6, 2022

-Was service by:

-\Box Delivery

-\mathbf{X} Mail/electronic/fax

-18. If the time for filing the notice of appeal was tolled by a post-judgment motion (NRCP 50(b), 52(b), or 59) Not applicable

-(a) Specify the type of motion, the date and method of service of the motion, and the date of filing.

-□ NRCP 50(b) Date of filing

-□ NRCP 52(b) Date of filing

-□ NRCP 59 Date of filing

-NOTE: Motions made pursuant to NRCP 60 or motions for rehearing or reconsideration may toll the time for filing a notice of appeal.
+16. Date of entry of written judgment or order appealed from FTB appeals the following Judgment:1 • Judgment: February 21, 2020.
+If no written judgment or order was filed in the district court, explain the basis for seeking appellate review: 17.
+Date written notice of entry of judgment or order served • Judgment: February 26, 2020.
+Was service by delivery or by mail/electronic/fax Electronic and (a) Mail 18.
+If the time for filing the notice of appeal was tolled by a post-judgment motion (NRCP 50(b), 52(b), or 59), (a) Specify the type of motion, and the date and method of service of the motion, and the date of filing.
+N/A. NOTE: Motions made pursuant to NRCP 60 or motions for rehearing or reconsideration may toll the time for filing a notice of appeal.
 See AA Primo Builders v.
 Washington, 126 Nev. , 245 P.3d 1190 (2010).

-(b) Date of entry of written order resolving tolling motion

-(c) Date written notice of entry of order resolving tolling motion was served

-Was service by:

-\Box Delivery

-🗌 Mail

-19. Date notice of appeal filed May 6, 2022

-If more than one party has appealed from the judgment or order, list the date each notice of appeal was filed and identify by name the party filing the notice of appeal: Not applicable

-20. Specify statute or rule governing the time limit for filing the notice of appeal, e.g., NRAP 4(a) or other NRAP 4(a)
+Date of entry of written order resolving tolling motion N/A. (b) Date written notice of entry of order resolving tolling motion was served N/A. (c) Was service by: Delivery or Mail 19.
+Date notice of appeal was filed March 20, 2020.
+If more than one party has appealed from the judgment or order, list the date each notice of appeal was filed and identify by name the party filing the notice of appeal: No related appeal at this time.
+20. Specify statue or rule governing the time limit for filing the notice of appeal, e.g., NRAP

+4(a), NRS 155.190, or other: NRAP 4(a).

+Pending before the district court are FTB's Memorandum of Costs, Hyatt's Motion to Strike or Retax the same, and FTB's Motion for Attorney's Fees.
+If the district court denies FTB's motions, FTB will likely appeal the orders on the same.